Which city is cheaper, Venice or Cairo?

 In October, Cairo usually receives less rain than Venice.
 Cairo gets 5 mm (0.2 in) of rain, while Venice receives 67 mm (2.7 in) of rain each month for the autumn.

 The winter brings many poeple to Cairo as well as Venice.
-Plenty of visitors come to Cairo because of the warm tropical climate that lasts throughout the year.
+Cairo attracts visitors year-round for its warm weather and sunny climate.
 Additionally, the museums, the shopping scene, and the cuisine are the main draw to Venice this time of year.

 It's quite cold in Venice in the winter.
 In the winter, Cairo is much warmer than Venice.
-Typically, the winter temperatures in Cairo in January are around 14°C (57°F), and Venice is about 3°C (37°F).
+Typically, the winter temperatures in Cairo in January average around 14°C (57°F), and Venice averages at about 3°C (37°F).

 People are often attracted to the plentiful sunshine in Cairo this time of the year.
 In the winter, Cairo often gets more sunshine than Venice.
 Cairo gets 221 hours of sunny skies this time of year, while Venice receives 88 hours of full sun.